Ansford Academy Contribution to the Local Offer

 The tutor has overall responsibility for the pastoral, medical, behaviour and social care of every student in his or her class, therefore this would be your first point of contact.
 If further support is required, the tutor liaises with the SENCo for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services, CAMHS, Diabetes Team, Hearing specialists, etc.

-The school also has a trained Counsellor, Mrs. Woodman, who works with vulnerable children and parents during the school day.
+The school also has trained Counsellors', Mrs. Woodman and Miss Russell, who works with vulnerable children and parents during the school day.
 In addition, we have two PFSAs', Ms Cassie Reynolds and Mrs Mandy Wilcox

 11. How the Academy manages the administration of medicines